About four months ago the sites Bookogs, Comicogs, Filmogs, Gearogs and Posterogs closed down.

 This mission certainly failed.

-My heart goes out to those dedicated users who collectively wasted thousands upon thousands of hours inputting and editing data — effectively for nothing!
+My heart goes out to those who collectively wasted thousands upon thousands of hours inputting and editing data — effectively for nothing!

 By the time Bookogs closed down in August, users had entered as many as 155,120 books.

 The other databases boasted similar numbers: 55,870 comics, 70,993 viz.
 50,548 film releases (more on that later), 21,255 pieces of gear, 42,589 posters, and even larger numbers for related description texts.
-The entry for Isaac Asimov, for instance, showcases both a voluminous body of work by the author as well as a dedicated fan- and userbase.
+The entry for Isaac Asimov, for instance, not only showcases a voluminous body of work by the author but an equally dedicated fan- and userbase.

 One can only assume that the sites were closed for financial reasons or lack of monetisation prospects.
 Lack of dedicated curation was another issue.
 Displeasure ensued.

-Personally, I was little more than dismayed about the few occasions I spent playing around and entering a small selection of items.
+Personally, I was barely dismayed about the few occasions I spent playing around and entering a small selection of items.
 When the closures were announced, I requested backups of my pithy contributions and pulled the latest data dumps.

 Or does it?

-It didn’t take long to unearth new/old material from the basement archives during a recent archaeological dig.
-Some had even been previously bookmarked specifically for the sites.
+It didn’t take long before I unearthed new/old material from the basement archives during the latest archaeological dig.
+Some had even been previously bookmarked specifically for entry in the sites.

 So now what?
 What are the alternatives?